-- Voice therapy to achieve gender-consistent speech, including pitch, intonation and quality.
+- Voice and speech therapy to achieve gender-consistent speech, including pitch, intonation and quality.

-- Referral for parents to community resources and support groups that enable them to support their children.
+- Referrals to community resources and support groups that empower parents and guardians.

 Request an Appointment or Make a Referral